nathan99sun/HybridPred/README.md

 Overview
 ========

-The following is the code package for "Optimizing Cycle Life Prediction of Lithium-ion Batteries via a Physics-Informed Model," sponsored by Toyota and the Instutitue of Pure and Applied Mathematics under the RIPS 2023 REU.
+The following is the code package for _Optimizing Cycle Life Prediction of Lithium-ion Batteries via a Physics-Informed Model_, sponsored by Toyota and the Instutitue of Pure and Applied Mathematics under the RIPS 2023 REU.

 <div align="center">